Fluid viscoelasticity triggers fast transitions of a Brownian particle in a double well optical potential

 where $k_B$ is the Boltzmann constant, $T$ is the environment temperature, and $\kappa_{\mathrm{W}} > 0$ and $\kappa_{\mathrm{S}} < 0$ are the local curvatures or stiffnesses of the potential well where the particle initially equilibrates, and of the barrier, respectively.
 Eq.~\eqref{eq:KramersV} has been experimentally verified by directly visualizing the motion of colloidal particles in water in bistable optical potentials~\cite{simon1992,mccann_thermally_1999}.
 Optical trapping experiments have quantitatively elucidated further aspects predicted by numerous noise-activated escape theories ~\cite{Haenggi1990,kramers_brownian_1940,Landauer1961,Grote1981,Pollak1986,Pollak1989,MELNIKOV19911}, such as Maxwell-like relations~\cite{Wu2009}, stochastic transitions in periodic potentials~\cite{Siler_2010}, Kramers turnover in the intermediate underdamped regime~\cite{rondin2017direct}, escape-rate optimization by energy-landscape shaping~\cite{Chupeau2020}, and very recently, the accurate characterization of the transition path dynamics~\cite{Zijlstra2020}.

 An important issue that arises when measuring barrier-crossing rates in multidimensional systems, \emph{e.g.}, conformational changes of biomolecules~\cite{Chung2009,Chung2015,Truex2015,Neupane2016,Hoffer2019}, is the emergence of memory due to a coarse-grained description of their dynamics~\cite{velsko1983breakdown, Cossio2015,Medina2018,Satija2019}.
-Such non-Markovian effects were pointed out in a seminal theoretical work by Grote and Hynes in 1981 in the realm of condensed phase reactions \cite{Grote1981}, where a frequency-dependent friction was introduced.
-It predicts an enhancement of the reaction rate with respect to Eq.~\eqref{eq:KramersV}, later explored in the context of chemical kinetics \cite{velsko1983breakdown,bagchi1983effect,garcia2008solvent,lindenberg1999generalized}.
+Such non-Markovian effects were pointed out in a seminal theoretical work by Grote and Hynes in 1980 in the realm of condensed phase reactions \cite{grote1980stable, Grote1981}, where a frequency-dependent friction was introduced.
+It predicts an enhancement of the reaction rate with respect to Eq.~\eqref{eq:KramersV}, which was later explored in the context of chemical kinetics \cite{velsko1983breakdown,bagchi1983effect,garcia2008solvent,lindenberg1999generalized}.
 More recently, viscoelastic fluids, widespread in many soft matter systems of biological and technological importance \cite{Waigh2016,Yang2017,Rosti2019}, have drawn the attention of many researchers, since they give rise to intriguing phenomena at the mesoscale due to their frequency-dependent flow properties~\cite{Tung2017,Narinder2018,Yuan2018,Narinder2019,Plan2020}.

-The timescales of Brownian particles embedded in viscoelastic fluids lack a clear-cut separation from timescales of the surroundings due to their complex microstructure.
-This contrasts with what happens in Newtonian viscous liquids and results in memory friction with large relaxation times.
-Their motion is commonly described by the generalized Langevin equation~\cite{Kubo1966} with nonequilibrium transient effects that markedly manifest themselves in presence of driving forces~\cite{Demery2014,GomezSolano2015,Berner2018,Mueller2020,Mohanty2020}.
-Although generalizations of Kramers rate theory to systems with long-memory friction have been developed in the past~\cite{haenggi1982,Carmeli1983,Straub1986,Talkner1988}, apart from a few numerical works~\cite{Medina2018,Kappler2018,Satija2019,Kappler2019,Lavacchi2020}, their predictions remain largely unexplored in experiments.
+The timescales of Brownian particles embedded in viscoelastic fluids lack a clear-cut separation from timescales of the surroundings due to their complex microstructure, thereby resulting in memory friction with large relaxation times.
+Their motion is commonly described by the generalized Langevin equation~\cite{Kubo1966} with nonequilibrium transient effects that markedly manifest themselves in presence of driving forces~\cite{Demery2014,GomezSolano2015,Berner2018,Mohanty2020}.
+Although generalizations of Kramers rate theory involving long-memory friction have been developed in the past in theoretical ~\cite{haenggi1982,Carmeli1983,Straub1986,Talkner1988} and numerical works~\cite{Medina2018,Kappler2018,Satija2019,Kappler2019,Lavacchi2020}, their predictions remain experimentally largely unexplored.